Arvindprksh/arvindprksh.github.io/_posts/CodingInterview-ExtensionOfDataStructure/2016-08-06-Infix_To_Postfix.md

 layout: post
 title: Infix To Pofix
 subtitle: How to switch Infix to postfix
-css:
+category: Extenstion Of DataStructure
-tags:
+tags: [stack]
-date:
-big-image:
-share-image:
-permalink:
+permalink: /2016/08/06/Infix_To_Postfix/
-comments:
-show-share:
-big-image:
-meta-title:
-meta-description:
 ---

 I refer to coding interview book and [geeksforgeeks](http://quiz.geeksforgeeks.org/stack-set-2-infix-to-postfix/)